Thursday, September 21, 2023

 Wasteful NYCFC draw Vancouver Whitecaps in the Bronx

-A physical battle ends in dropped points for the Boys in Blue
+A physical battle ends in dropped points for the Boys in Blue.

-One goal wasn't enough for a win | Courtesy NYCFC.com
+One goal wasn't enough for a win | NYCFC.com

 Saturday afternoon, Yankee Soccer Stadium played host to a match that was stale, sloppy, and downright aggravating at times, as New York City FC failed to capitalize on countless chances in a 1-1 draw with the Vancouver Whitecaps.
 It was a missed opportunity for NYCFC, as the players were riding immense momentum following Wednesday’s win over Montreal, but failing to grab all three points could prove costly as the season ticks closer to its conclusion.